Home » Craft Room » How To Knit: Instruction & Tips » Common Knit Errors: Prevent and Fix

 Play around with your tension, are you a tight knitter or a loose knitter?
 How can you tell?
 Are you at least consistent with your tension?

-The more you play around and force these errors, the less likely you will make the errors in the first place.
+The more you play around and force these errors, the less likely you are to make them in the first place.
 But if you find that you have made one of these knit errors, you will be less likely to panic when it comes time to fix it.

-One of the most common questions I get is how to put your stitches back on the needles after you’ve had to rip out a row or two (or thirteen!)
+One of the most common questions is putting your stitches back on the needles after you’ve had to rip out a row or two (or thirteen!)
 The ‘Twisted Stitches’ post shows how to put your stitches back on your needles so that they aren’t twisted.
-In fact, we discuss the anatomy of a stitch, including right legs and left legs!
+We discuss the anatomy of a stitch, including the right legs and left legs!

-These are some of the common knit errors that are discussed in detail in the following posts.
-Video and, Step-by-Step Illustrated Instructions are used to clearly show how to prevent these errors or diagnose and fix them.
+These are some of the common knit errors discussed in detail in the following posts.
+Video and Step-by-Step Illustrated Instructions clearly show how to prevent these errors or diagnose and fix them.

 Three images of knit fabric showing common knit errors.